Correlative Imaging of Individual CsPbBr3 Nanocrystals: Role of Isolated Grains in Photoluminescence of Perovskite Polycrystalline Thin Films: Results and discussion

-CsPbBr$_3$ NCs were prepared by drop-casting a saturated perovskite solution onto an indium tin oxide (ITO) conducting transparent substrate placed on a hot-plate (for more details see Methods).
 Figure~\ref{fig1}a shows an SEM image of the sample with CsPbBr$_3$ NCs and and FIB micro-markings used for the navigation across the sample and correlation of the obtained data.
 Here, we observe NCs of various shapes and sizes with the size distribution ranging from tens to hundreds of nm with the most frequent values peaking around 120\,nm.
 The SEM image is accompanied by the AFM topography image (Figure~\ref{fig1}b) of the identical sample area which displays the height distribution of the NCs ranging from 10$^1$ to 10$^2$\,nm.
 Both SEM and AFM images are utilized to determine the aspect ratio $AR=a/c$ and the volume $V$ of NCs, based on the characteristic width $a$ and height $c$ which are measured by SEM and AFM, respectively.

 The morphology is correlated with PL maps in Figures~\ref{fig1}c--e.
 The PL maps were obtained by COS -- every pixel of the PL map has an assigned PL spectrum -- and subsequent regression analysis of the PL spectra (see Methods).
 In Figure~\ref{fig1}c we see the PL intensity map which matches the positions of the CsPbBr$_3$ NCs visible in Figures~\ref{fig1}a and b.
 By comparing these images, it is evident that bigger NCs exhibit brighter PL.
-Figure~\ref{fig1}d displays the PL peak emission wavelength of the NCs ranging from 514\,nm for the smaller NCs to 523\,nm for the bigger NCs.
-The PL full-width-at-half-maximum (FWHM) map (Figure~\ref{fig1}e) shows the values ranging from 14\,nm for smaller NCs to 18\,nm for the bigger ones.
+Figure~\ref{fig1}d displays the PL peak emission wavelength of the NCs ranging from 514\,nm (2.41\,eV) for the smaller NCs to 523\,nm (2.37\,eV) for the bigger NCs.
+The PL FWHM map (Figure~\ref{fig1}e) shows the values ranging from 14\,nm (68\,meV) for smaller NCs to 18\,nm (80\,meV) for the bigger ones.
 Thanks to the correlation of structural Figure~\ref{fig1}a,b and optical maps Figure~\ref{fig1}c,d,e, we were able to assign particular PL spectra to individual CsPbBr$_3$ NCs (Figure~\ref{fig1}f).